Moshy vs Pilot: weight loss telehealth compared for 2026

 Pilot is the men-focused brand from Eucalyptus, the same parent company behind the women-focused Juniper.
 Eucalyptus was acquired by Hims and Hers Health in 2026.
 Pilot covers a spread of men's health areas alongside weight management, so its appeal is the wider ecosystem: if you want weight support to sit next to other men's health services in one place, that is the pitch.

 Moshy takes the opposite tack on audience.
 It is gender-neutral and open to anyone eligible, and it keeps the experience focused on the weight-management pathway rather than a broader health suite.
-If you want a lean, single-purpose program at a lower entry price with no lock-in, Moshy is the more direct fit.
+If you want a lean, single-purpose program, Moshy is the more direct fit.
 If you are a man who values the surrounding Eucalyptus services, Pilot is the one to look at.

-The online process, what's included and GLP-1 access
+The online process, what's included and treatment access

 Both services run fully online and the shape of the process is similar.
 You complete a health questionnaire or consultation, a registered Australian practitioner reviews it, and if you are considered suitable a plan is discussed and anything prescribed is delivered to you.
 No in-person GP visit is required to start with either.
 Some applicants are declined at the review stage, and that screening step is the single most useful thing to look for in any provider.

-On medication, both are associated with GLP-1 weight-management pathways.
-GLP-1 medications are prescription-only in Australia.
+On treatment, both run practitioner-supervised weight-management pathways.
+Weight-management medicines are prescription-only in Australia.
 Access depends entirely on an individual clinical assessment by a registered practitioner, suitability is decided case by case, and nothing is guaranteed before that assessment.
 Not everyone who completes an eligibility check will be prescribed medication.
 Neither this page nor either provider can tell you in advance whether a medicine is right for you.

-Leaning toward the lower-cost, no-lock-in option?
+Leaning toward the focused, single-purpose option?
 Moshy's eligibility check is the usual starting point.
 About ten minutes, no commitment, and the referral applies automatically through our link.

 Check eligibility on MoshyMoshy vs Pilot: frequently asked questions